BanksyX/banksyx.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science & Artificial Intelligence, University of Electronic Science and Technology of China, 2021 - 2024, Chengdu
+* M.S. in CS & AI, University of Electronic Science and Technology of China, 2021 - 2024, Chengdu
-* Visiting Student in CICS, University of Massachusetts Amherst, under supervision of [Prof.Jie Xiong](https://jiexiong1.github.io/) , 2019.06 - 2019.10, Boston, USA
+* Visiting Student in CICS, University of Massachusetts Amherst, under supervision of [Prof. Jie Xiong](https://jiexiong1.github.io/) , 2019.06 - 2019.10, Boston, USA

 Work experience
 ======
 * 2024-07 to Now: Kuaishou Technology
-  * AI Infra
+  * AI Infra & Distributed systems
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users